connectedway/of_manifests/README.md

 # Supported Distros

-There are two supported yocto distributions of poky:
+There are two supported yocto distributions of poky for Openfiles:
 - pyro
 - hardknott